dnsimple/dnsimple-developer/content/cli.md

 - Production tokens: [dnsimple.com/user](https://dnsimple.com/user)
 - Sandbox tokens: [sandbox.dnsimple.com/user](https://sandbox.dnsimple.com/user)

 Install the CLI, using one of the methods below.
-Then run `dnsimple auth login` to login using the auth token.
+Then run `dnsimple auth login` to authenticate.
 If you are logging into a Sandbox environment, run `dnsimple auth login --sandbox`.

-The CLI currently supports API token authentication, including classic and scoped API tokens.
+You can authenticate in two ways:

+- **Browser login** (default): run `dnsimple auth login` to authorize the CLI in your browser, with no token to copy.
+- **API token**: run `dnsimple auth login --with-token` to paste or pipe a [classic or scoped API token](https://support.dnsimple.com/articles/api-access-token/).

 ## Installation